KoiYouu/Blackjack-Game/README.md

 Blackjack is one of the most popular games at casinos.
 The objective of the game is to beat the dealer / house.
-Every player is dealt 2 cards at the beginning of the game and takes turns to "hit" (ask for another card), stand (keep his current hand as it is), or double (hit and double the current hand stake).
-There is another action you can do which is split (create 2 hands from a pair) but that seems a bit too advanced for now, maybe I will impliment it later in the project.
+Every gambler is dealt 2 cards at the beginning of the game and takes turns to "hit" (ask for another card), stand (keep his current hand as it is), or double (hit and double the current hand stake).
+There is another action you can do which is split (create 2 hands from a pair) but that seems a bit too advanced for now, maybe I will implement it later in the project.
 The dealer also has a hand which follows a strict set of rules.
-The dealer must hit until their hand value reaches 17 or higher at which point they stand. f the dealer has a soft 17 (a hand value of 17 including an Ace counted as 11), they must hit.If a player's hand exceeds 21, they lose the round, even if the dealer also busts.
-If both the player and dealer have the same hand value, the round is a push (tie) and the player's bet is returned.
+The dealer must hit until their hand value reaches 17 or higher at which point they stand. f the dealer has a soft 17 (a hand value of 17 including an Ace counted as 11), they must hit.If a gambler's hand exceeds 21, they lose the round, even if the dealer also busts.
+If both the gambler and dealer have the same hand value, the round is a push (tie) and the gambler's bet is returned.
 The dealer only reveals one of their cards at the start of the round, with the second card revealed only after all players have completed their turns.